DerekHarvey22/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

-This project introduces student to using CSS and front end development.
+This project uses HTML, CSS, JS, JQuery and AJAX.
+It implements animation and toggle design in order to function on mobiles or on desktop.

 ## Screenshots
 !["Screenshot of full page in browser"](https://github.com/DerekHarvey22/tweeter/blob/master/docs/Fullscreen%20Page.png?raw=true)